tshepi11/pulse-workforce-intelligence/README.md

 * **Safety first in the pipeline**: every inbound message is scanned for crisis language before any other processing.
-* **Privacy by design**: employee IDs are stored only as SHA-256 hashes, in line with POPIA thinking.
+* **Privacy by design**: verification runs against SHA-256 hashes, never raw IDs, in line with POPIA thinking.
+Making the hash the sole stored identifier is the next hardening step.
 * **Parameterised SQL throughout** - no string concatenation, no injection risk.
 * **Durable state**: pending check-ins are written to disk, not held in memory, so a restart never loses half a check-in.